ONykyf/X11Libre-SlackBuild/README.md

 ./x11libre.SlackBuild xlibre-server

 XOrg and X11Libre sources initially were as of Slackware-current and github.com/X11Libre on 01.07.2025.
-Source files will be updated, or You can do it yourself.
+Source files are constantly updated, and You can do it yourself.
 In case of eventual problems after Your modifications You will find a *.patch_failed, *.configure_failed, or *.make_failed file instead of a built package.
+Please report issues at this page or at the link below, and we'll do our best to fix them as soon as possible.

 You can find more detailed instructions and/or ask for help at https://github.com/orgs/X11Libre/discussions/217